-Sport Legacy Foundation works closely with Sport for Life International to set annual targets, ensure that funds are raised and all aspects of governance, safeguarding and risk management properly carried out .
+Sport Legacy Foundation works closely with Sport for Life International to set annual targets, ensure that funds are raised and carry out all aspects of governance, safeguarding and risk management.

-Registered for the first time with the Charity Commission in February 2017, Sport Legacy Foundation has already attracted funding from Sport England, the Big Lottery Awards for All and the Home Office via the Building a Stronger Britain Together campaign.
+Registered with the Charity Commission in February 2017, Sport Legacy Foundation has already attracted funding from Sport England, the Big Lottery Awards for All, Birmingham City Council and trusts and foundations.

-The Foundation also supports Sport for Life Barbados, West Indies, and Sport for Life Pakistan with funding and operational assistance.
+The Foundation also supports Sport for Life Barbados and West Indies with funding and operational assistance.

 After Oxford University where he obtained a degree in English Language and Literature, Andrew worked in commodities for a number of years before qualifying as a solicitor.
 After practising in England, he moved to the Middle East where he became a partner in Fox & Gibbons (subsequently merged with Dentons).
 He was based in Dubai and specialized in company and commercial matters until 1996 when he started working in the energy business.

 Andrew was legal director of Lundin Oil and then became legal director of Crescent Petroleum a company based in the United Arab Emirates.
 He has lived and worked in Malaysia, Switzerland, Qatar and the U.A.E.
 In the course of his business he has travelled widely in the Middle East and elsewhere, and specializes in upstream projects with particular emphasis upon long term international gas sales agreements.

 He is a director of various companies including Crescent Gas Corporation, Crescent Petroleum Company Inc, MIVAD Limited, Taurus Property Management Limited and Black Sea Interocean Corporation.